tencent cloud

 1. Select a watermark template you created and click Delete on the right.

-2. Confirm whether to delete the watermark template.
-Click Confirm to delete it.
+2. Click Confirm to delete the template.

 Adding Text